Learning discrete Bayesian networks with hierarchical Dirichlet shrinkage: The METABRIC Dataset

 We assume the outcomes have a stochastic ordering of TBS, CHT, and DFC; implying that CHT is in the candidate set of TBS, and both CHT and TBS are in the candidate set of DFC.
 This ordering is based on the typical ordering of these events, though chemotherapy is sometimes performed pre-surgery.
 The data have $n=1,867$ samples with $p=9$ variables ($3$ outcomes and $8$ covariates).
 We apply Algorithm \ref{alg:edge-indicators} and fit HiDDeN for $10,000$ iterations with the initial $500$ removed for burn-in.
 The median probability DAG is employed as a point estimate for HiDDeN.
-For comparison, we also implement a (group) lasso multinomial regression sequentially for TBS, CHT, DFC.
-We use group lasso in order to shrink coefficients across the categories of a parent variable.
-The penalty is the largest within 1 standard error of the minimum mean cross-validated error.
+For comparison, we implement the hill climbing (HC) and TABU structure learning algorithms to each outcome.
+We also train a multinomial logistic regression with group lasso penalty (penalized MLR) sequentially for TBS, CHT, DFC.
+We use group lasso to penalize coefficients across the categories of each parent variable.
+The selected penalty is the largest within 1 standard error of the minimum mean cross-validated error.
 We define the parents of any node to be those with a non-zero coefficient.
-Additionally, we implement the hill climbing (HC) and TABU structure learning algorithms.

 The DAG estimates produced by all methods are shown in Figure \ref{fig:METABRIC-DAG}; the posterior edge probabilities for HiDDeN are plotted in Figure \ref{fig:METABRIC-posterior-probs}.
 The median probability DAG provides interesting insights into the conditional dependence structure of the outcomes.
 For example, the parent set of TBS includes tumor size (TSI), radiotherapy (RTH), and cohort (COH).
 The largest parent set is that of CHT, which includes age at diagnosis (AAD), RTH, inferred menopausal state (IMS), hormone therapy (HTH), and COH.
 Finally, DFC has parents AAD, COH, and CHT.
-In sharp contrast, the group lasso always selects the entire candidate set as the parent set, resulting in a highly connected DAG.
+HC and TABU infer an the same DAG, which has a sparser structure than that inferred by HiDDeN.
+The penalized MLR selects the entire candidate set as the parent set, resulting in a connected DAG.
 The same behavior holds when the penalty is chosen to minimize the mean cross-validated error.
-HC and TABU infer an equivalent DAG, which has a sparser structure than that of HiDDeN.

 Figure \ref{fig:METABRIC-DAG} shows that conditional on all other variables, mortality only depends on the age of the patient at diagnosis, whether or not they received chemotherapy, and their cohort.
 Hence, these variables make the DFC independent of tumor characteristics (TSI), the administration of other therapies (TBS, RTH, and HTH), the allocation of the sample into a molecular subtype (INC) and the type of cancer (CTD).
 In fact, of the three variables that separate the samples into groups based off shared characteristics (CTD, INC, and COH), only COH is included in the parent sets of the outcomes.
 Figure \ref{fig:METABRIC-posterior-probs} conveys uncertainty in the edges between variables.
 Several of the edges are allocated posterior probability close to either $0$ or $1$.
 However, the menopausal state of the patient has an uncertain status in the parent sets: the edges (IMS, CHT) and (IMS, DFC) have posterior mass $0.548$ and $0.327$, respectively.
 Only the former edge is included in the median probability DAG in Figure \ref{fig:METABRIC-DAG}.